Government approves $5m fund to help small businesses in Whakatane following Whakaari / White Island eruption

 Prime Minister Jacinda Ardern says the Government has approved a $5 million fund to help small businesses in Whakatane following the White Island eruption.

-Speaking to reporters at her weekly, post-Cabinet press conference, Ardern officials and ministers were now finalising the criteria and details of the fund.
+Speaking to reporters at her weekly, post-Cabinet press conference, Ardern said officials and ministers were now finalising the criteria and details of the fund.

+The fund will also support those affected by the recent flooding in Westland.

 Ardern on Monday also announced the Government was waiting on advice as to whether any further probes were needed into the disaster.